fledge-iot/fledge/docs/tuning_fledge.rst

    The *Statistics Collection* setting will not remove any existing statistics, these will remain and remain to be represented in the statistics history.
 This only impacts new values that are collected.
 It is recommended that this be set before a service is started for the first time if the desire it to have no statistics values recorded for either assets or the service.

-  - *Performance Counters* - This option allows for collection of performance counters that can be use to help tune the south service.
+  - *Performance Counters* - This option allows for the collection of performance counters that can be used to help tune the south service.

 Performance Counters
 --------------------